Blogs

 • Proper slope: 1:12 maximum (steeper is illegal)

-Small portable ramps you can install yourself, but modular and permanent ramps need professionals.
+You can install small portable ramps yourself, but modular and permanent ramps need professionals.

 DIY works for portable ramps and threshold ramps under 50 pounds.
-But modular or permanent ramps?
-Don't risk it; otherwise, the wrong slope is dangerous.
+But for modular or permanent ramp installation, don't risk it.
+The wrong slope is dangerous.
 Missing codes mean failed inspections.
 One mistake and someone gets hurt.

 • Making the slope too steep to save money